pedrohcdo/PedroThermoDistance/README.md

 - **`secondText: string`**: The second text to be compared against the first.
 Similar to `firstText`, it must be a sequence of characters and is treated as the target text in the comparison.

-- **`maxAttempts: number`**: The maximum number of matching attempts allowed.
-This parameter sets the limit on how many times the algorithm will try to make a match after the first disagreement is found.
-It is crucial for controlling the behavior of the penalty function and the impact of errors on the final similarity score.
+- **`penaltyClamp: number`**: The maximum clamp value for penalty attempts, which sets a limit on the severity of penalties applied after the first mismatch.
+This helps control the negative impact of increasing penalties on the similarity score, ensuring that excessive mismatches don't disproportionately affect the outcome.

 - **`penaltyFunction: (attempt: number) => number`**: A callback function that defines the penalty for each attempt beyond the first match.
 This function takes the current attempt number as an argument and returns a numerical penalty.
 The form of the penalty function can vary depending on the use case, and it significantly influences the similarity calculation by penalizing imperfect matches.